jerryxu99/Reddit-clone/README.md

 # Reddit-clone
 This is my Reddit-esque web app built over 3 weeks in July 2021.
-The website functionality is relatively simple, allowing users to login, CRUD posts, vote on posts, and featuring smaller functionalities such as advanced caching, server side rendering, batched sql queries, pagination, and sorting.
+The website functionality allows users to login, CRUD posts, vote on posts, and features smaller functionalities such as advanced caching, server side rendering, batched sql queries, pagination, and sorting.

 The app is deployed at https://jxu-reddit-clone.herokuapp.com/

 ## Motivation
-The purpose of this project was to try out new technologies.
-A major motivation behind this project was my interest to learn Typescript - I'm familiar with types from my experience in Java yet I love the stream-lined development of using javascript in the frontend and the backend.
-Hence I was excited to combine these previous experiences to learn Typescript by jumping right into a project.
+The purpose of this project was to learn.
+A major motivation behind this project was familiarizing myself with Typescript.

-On the topic of learning new technologies, I figured I might as well try a completely new tech stack, steering away from my usual MERN.
+On the topic of learning new technologies, I figured I might as well try a completely new tech stack, steering away from MERN.
 I had my first experience with SQL through Postgres, tried out browser cookies using Redis, implemented the front end with the popular NextJS, streamlined backend deployment using Docker, and transitioned away from a REST API and instead learned GraphQL.
-Although trying so many new technologies brought a tremendous amount of issues, I found a tremendous amount of value in throwing myself into a sea of unfamiliarity by carefully solving each issue through consultations with friends, documentation, and stack overflow.
+Although trying so many new technologies brought a tremendous amount of issues, I found much intrinsic satisfaction by carefully solving each issue through consultations with friends as well as reading documentation and stack overflow.

 ## Technologies Used
 * Typescript